nabeelsana/Udacity_AML/README.md

 Therefore best pipeline was \\ and best model was \\ with % Accuracy

 ## Scikit-learn Pipeline

+**Explain the pipeline architecture, including data, hyperparameter tuning, and classification algorithm.**

 Scikit-learn pipeline was based on prescribed LogisticRegression classifier.
 This was suitable as task was binary classification (yes,no).

 Data comprised of 32,950 records.
+There were 29258 records of "No" class and 3692 records of "Yes" class.
+Thus data has class imbalance issue.
 It was split into training and test set with 80/20 split.
+The

 Two hyperparameters tuned are